 This page introduces the background to the 'Edge of the Wild' annual ecopsychology gathering, as well as pointing you in the direction of other ecopsychology events across the UK.
-The next gathering will be 23rd - 26th July 2020 at the Green and Away tented conference centre in Worcestershire.
-More information and how to book here.
+Unfortunately, due to covid-19, the July 2020 gathering at the Green and Away tented conference centre in Worcestershire has been cancelled, read more here.

 Background to the 'Edge of the Wild' event

 Through the 1990s ecopsychology had been emerging in the UK, with groups forming and some residential get-togethers at Laurieston Hall in Scotland (read more History).
 Responding to interest in a UK-wide gathering, Emma Palmer (then known as Kamalamani), Mary-Jayne Rust and Nick Totton sponsored the first 'Meeting at the Edge of the Wild' residential ecopsychology gathering, organising it together with Judith Anderson, Caroline Frizell, Margaret Kerr, Dave Key, Suzanne Keys, and Chris Robertson in 2012.
 It was held at the Green & Away tented conference centre in Worcestershire, in the heart of England.

 If you would like to read more about that first gathering, you can download the themed edition of 'Transformations' (journal of Psychotherapists and Counsellors for Social Responsibility), then edited by Kamalamani.
 And you can read Ned Henderson's account of the 2017 'Fraktured Psyche' themed event here and reflections from 2017's artist in residence, Jess Tanner, here.